Gori/air/docs/questions-and-results.md

     - companyName, generatedAt
     - averageScore computed from `scores_json`
     - scores and narrative as saved in the report
-    - totalResponses and totalEmployees derived from answered `question_instances` (see note below)
+    - totalResponses and totalEmployees derived from answered `question_instances` (company_id filter uses UUID)
+    - usageSummary aggregated from usage-matrix answers (same shape as manager report API)

 Note on totals:
-- The current implementation attempts to fetch response counts by filtering `question_instances` where `company_id` equals the company name, not the company UUID.
-This likely yields zero rows.
-The charts and scores still render correctly because they come from the saved report JSON.
+- The company_id filter is applied using the UUID.

 Implementation references:
 - `src/app/api/reports/share/[slug]/route.ts`